vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 Without caching, query performance, especially concurrent queries on fast moving data, is poor.

-This is why running reports on top of serverless compute on top of a data lake is slow and a bad idea in general.
+This is why running reports on top of serverless compute on top of a Data Lake is slow and a bad idea in general.

 ### Trusting the different computes

-Looking at a landscape where we have multiple kind of compute accessing a data lake, can we trust them all?
+Looking at a landscape where we have multiple kind of compute accessing a Data Lake, can we trust them all?

 Especially if we consider the preceeding point where we would like the table format to allow for concurrency, software evolution, indexing, etc.  .
 Do we trust that the Python library we just downloaded handle those without any bugs?